brianc725/Weather-App/README.md

 ## Backend

 Used Docker Compose to connect both Redis and the Node instance together in one easy to run command.

+## Future Updates

+- Unit converter to toggle between F and C along with mph and km/h.
+- Clean up unnecessary imports in frontend
+- Add frontend into docker-compose for 1 command running of entire application.